-Canada's longest living literary journal, The Fiddlehead is published four times a year at the University of New Brunswick,
+Canada's longest living literary journal — now in its 70th year of publication, The Fiddlehead is published four times a year at the University of New Brunswick,

 with the generous assistance of the university, the Canada Council for the Arts, and the Province of New Brunswick.

 This year, as part of our 70th anniversary, we're looking for submissions from readers about their relationship with The Fiddlehead.
 Email us (max.
 250 words) at email@example.com and let us know why you read The Fiddlehead.
 What has it meant to you?
 What was the first issue you read?
 What exciting literary voices did you discover?
 Select submissions will be published in upcoming issues and online.
 Submissions may be edited for space considerations.
 Contributors will receive a complimentary copy!